InochiFumetsu/district_12/README.md

 #### Study-PY

 - **Disclaimer:**
   - Study-PY is a first-year engineering software development project out of Carleton University, Ottawa, Canada.
 This software is purpose-built and pedagogical in nature / intent.
 It is very limited in its functionality and reusability and has been uploaded to GitHub solely as a means for project team members to collaborate.
 It is not intended for continued use or development and likely has extremely limited application, if any.
 This readme file was created to satisfy project requirements and was not written with the intent that it be read or employed by the general public or any party external to Carleton University.
-All files within this repository are subject to copyright. [(*see licensing information*)](#licensing)
+All files within this repository are subject to copyright. [(*see licensing information*)](#licensing)<br>

-___
-#### DESCRIPTION:

-- Study-PY is a program capable of taking data from .txt and .csv files and performing a multitude of sorting and optimization functions to organize and display data into an easy to understand format.
+- Study-PY is a program capable of taking data from .txt and .csv files and performing a multitude of sorting and optimization functions to organize data into an easy to understand format.
 This is all done by the user through an intuitive user interface, or a batch interface used alongside a user created text file.

 ___